-Environment artist and a teacher Dan John Cox discussed the most important things about environment design that aspiring game creators should take into consideration.
-Don’t forget to check out his lectures and his website!
+Environment artist and a teacher Dan John Cox discussed essential environment design principles that aspiring game creators should take into consideration.

 Three things about environment art